IELTS Speaking Part 3 Health & Coronavirus Answers & Questions

 How long should my answers be in IELTS speaking?

 If you have a lower level of English with many hesitations, your answers will be shorter.
-If you are a fluent talker, your answer should be longer – in fact it would be a shame to have fluent English and only give short answers.
+If you are aiming for band score 7 and above, your answer should be longer.
+Use each question to showcase your English in a natural way.

 Here is a link to an IELTS speaking practice test video.
 There is also a link in that lesson to a model speaking test.
 You will be able to see clearly how long my answers are: Practice Speaking Test Video